Carole Pope: 1968–1988: Rough Trade

 Pope met her longtime musical partner Kevan Staples at a band audition in Scarborough.
 In 1968, they began performing together as a duo in Yorkville, which was Toronto's live music and arts district at the time.
 In 1970, they adopted the name O, changing it to The Bullwhip Brothers the following year.
 Clive A. Smith was also a member of O; Smith would later go on to co-found Canadian animation studio Nelvana and play such iconic on-screen characters as Mr. Pencil.

 In 1975, Pope and Staples recruited several backup musicians and formed the band Rough Trade.
 Pope often performed in black leather pants and bondage attire.
 The band's first album, Rough Trade Live, was produced by Jack Richardson.

 Whilst with Rough Trade, Pope sang backup vocals on Murray McLauchlan's album Into a Mystery, in 1980, and would go on to win the Juno Award for Most Promising Female Vocalist in 1981 and subsequently the Juno Award for Best Female Vocalist in 1982 and 1983.

 Rough Trade released their first studio album, Avoid Freud, and also made an appearance in the Canadian horror film, Deadline, in 1980.
 They would win a Genie Award and four gold and two platinum records as the decade progressed.
 She and Kevan Staples co-wrote the 1983 single "Transformation" along with the track "Design for Living", for singer/songwriter Nona Hendryx's second studio album, Nona.
 Pope also appeared as a guest vocalist on the Payola$ single "Never Said I Loved You," which was a top 10 hit in 1983.
 She would team up again with Payola$ founder Paul Hyde to sing the duet "My Brilliant Career" on his album Living Off the Radar in 2000.
 She also sang the role of Primavera Nicholson in the COC production of R. Murray Schafer's Patria I in November 1987.

+Pope and Staples also composed a score for the 1982 documentary film Track Two (Enough Is Enough), about the Operation Soap raids of 1981.

 Although Rough Trade did not record or perform extensively after its final Deep Six in '86 tour, they did not officially break up until 1988.
 Since breaking up, the band has had numerous reunions, and in 2022, Rough Trade - The Musical, a musical based on the band's music (and the life of Pope's late brother, Howard), debuted at Joe's Pub, in Manhattan.